DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 # Fixes to do
 - Soshi daimyo not generated
-- Some mon (lion & scorpion) not properly centered
-- mob yasuki
-- Yogo mon ugly (cause need 4 color, do some hack with transparency on BLACK)
 - How to prevent random mariage & children in existing character ? => change game_rule.1001 ???
 - Fix the "Family Lands of Daidoji lands"; "Clan of Crane Clan", etc...
 - Fix Dynasties visual display of CoA => remove all transparency ???